AndreWongZH/ip/docs/README.md

 2. Download the latest `duke.jar` from here.
 3. Copy the file to a folder of your choice.
 4. Start up your favourite terminal of choice and navigate to the folder.
+(Ensure width of the terminal is at least 63 pixels for the best viewing experience)
 5. Run `java -jar duke.jar` and you will be prompted with an opening greeting.
 ![main](https://raw.githubusercontent.com/AndreWongZH/ip/master/docs/assets/images/main.jpg)
 6. You can view the number of todos, deadlines and events you have at the command header.